annie-are-you-ok/www.annieboskova.co.uk/content/blog/FTSE-Market-data-cleansing/index.md

 ```python
 companies_list = list(set(companies_list))
 ```
 Once I ran my code, I found that 3 of the companies in **watchlist** had prices that were equal to or lower than the target price, had a Buy Ratio value equal to or higher than 0.5, or both.
 These companies were Standard Chartered, TUI, and AstraZeneca.
 ![screen reader text](screenshot-11.png "screenshot-11")

 ### Aftermath - What did I learn?

+By completing this assignment I gained a better understanding of the importance of data cleansing and why it is often necessary.
+Data cleansing allows you to investigate the data set you are interested in, and get it ready for your project.
+Often times you may find that columns contain NaN values or duplicates, or might be in the wrong data type.
+Things like this can interfere with your analysis, by either returning the wrong calculations or by causing an error and not returning a result.
+Data cleansing is, therefore, an absolute requirement to be able to effectively work with the data.

+By doing this you may also find that certain columns are less valuable/important to you and may choose to drop them from your dataframe - though you should always make sure to use the **.copy()** method to create a copy of the original dataframe.
+You might not want that column, but someone else using the dataframe might!

+During this particular assignment, I had to deal with a column made up entirely of NaN values, a duplicated row, as well as values with the wrong data type and including unwanted characters (commas and percentage symbols).
+However, I was also able to create some new columns, make use of the **.apply()** method to pass the values of a series into a function, and prepare my dataframe for further analysis.